LattePandaTeam/Docs/content/delta_edition/os.md

 ### Installation Steps

 * Download the Ubuntu 16.04 LTS image.
 * Create a USB installation media for Ubuntu.
-We recommended Rufus for creating installation media.
+We recommended 'Rufus' for creating installation media.
 You can download it [here](https://rufus.akeo.ie/).
+* Choose your USB flash drive, and load the ISO file, the GUI of Rufus will be looked like the picture shown as below.
+Click the start button to burn the ISO file into the USB flash drive.
 <center>![](/assets/images/rufus.jpg)</center>
 * If you are using the LattePanda to create the USB installation media, restart the LattePanda.
 Otherwise, insert your USB drive into the LattePanda and turn it on.
 * Press 'Esc' continously to enter BIOS.